Our People | Ngā Tāngata

 Our Co-leads

-Mobilising for Action is co-led by Dr Marie McEntee, a social scientist from the School of Environment, and Dr Mark Harvey, a performance and live artist from the Faculty of Creative Arts and Industries both at the University of Auckland | Waipapa Taumata Rau.
+Mobilising for Action was co-led by Dr Marie McEntee, a social scientist from the School of Environment, and Dr Mark Harvey, a performance and live artist from the Faculty of Creative Arts and Industries both at the University of Auckland | Waipapa Taumata Rau.

 Our Researchers